MonetDBSolutions/squll/README.md

   export PATH="$PATH:$PYTHON_BIN_PATH"
   which pipenv
 ```
-Thereafter you can checkout the Sqalpel repository in a local directory.
+Thereafter you can checkout the SQalpeL repository in a local directory.
 ```
-  git clone git@github.com:MonetDBSolutions/sqalpel.git
+  git clone git@github.com:MonetDBSolutions/SQalpeL.git
-  cd sqalpel
+  cd SQalpeL
   pipenv install --ignore-pipfile
   pipenv shell
 ```

 ## Usage
-The driver program reads a configuration file 'sqalpel.conf' from the directory in which
+The driver program reads a configuration file 'SQalpeL.conf' from the directory in which
 it is started.
 A sample is included for inspiration and documentation.
 Make sure that the
 global parameters are set correctly.

-Sqalpel is started with a target name, which corresponds to a section
+SQalpeL is started with a target name, which corresponds to a section
 in the configuration file.
 That section may contain DBMS specific
 parameter settings.